-It is widely recognised that regular and consistent attendance at nursery contributes positively to early learning progress.
-It promotes the building of routines and the value of education and impacts positively on a smooth transition to primary school.
-Although attendance at Early Years establishments is not statutory, it is recommended that all settings with early years classes have policies and practices focussed on promoting and maximising attendance.
+Regular and consistent attendance in Eary Years Settings, contributes positively to early learning progress.
+It builds routines, the value of education and impacts positively on a smooth transition to primary school.
+It also supports schools in developing positive links with Health Visitors for the most vulnerable children.
+Although attendance at an Early Years Setting is not statutory, it is recommended that all Early Years Settings have policies and practices focussed on promoting and maximising attendance.

-RESPONSIBILITIES
+ROLES AND RESPONSIBILITIES